Mia Farrow: Early life and family

 Maria de Lourdes Villiers Farrow was born February 9, 1945, in Los Angeles, California, the third child and eldest daughter of Australian film director John Farrow and his second wife, the Irish actress Maureen O'Sullivan.
 She is one of seven children, with older brothers Michael Damien, Patrick, younger brother John Charles, (Note: In the late 1960s, Mia Farrow's younger brother, John Charles Villiers-Farrow, was briefly wed to Polish socialite Ava Roosevelt (née Fichtner), who later married one of FDR's grandsons.
-According to Roosevelt, the marriage ended due to the utter lack of compatibility between them.
+According to Roosevelt, the marriage ended due to the lack of compatibility between them.
 John Charles' pederastic tendencies surfaced in the press in 2012, when he was arrested for molesting two boys in Maryland.
 As of 2013 he is serving a 10-year prison sentence.
-For her part, Mia has refused comment on the case involving her brother.) and younger sisters Prudence, Stephanie, and Tisa.
+For her part, Mia declined to comment on the case involving her brother.) and younger sisters Prudence, Stephanie, and Tisa.
 Her godparents were director George Cukor and columnist Louella Parsons.

 Farrow was raised in Beverly Hills, California, in a strict Catholic household.
 She was described by her family as an eccentric and imaginative child, and would occasionally put on performances with "toy daggers and fake blood" for passing celebrity tour buses.
 Aged two, she made her film debut in a short documentary, Unusual Occupations: Film Tot Holiday (1947).
 Farrow attended Catholic parochial schools in Los Angeles for her primary education.
 At nine years old, she contracted polio during an outbreak in Los Angeles County reportedly affecting 500 people.
 She was placed in an isolation ward for three weeks and later said the experience "marked the end of [her] childhood."